icebox20/wec2020/README.md

-## Demo
- add a demo gif if you want
+# Cosmetic Chess

 ## About

-TASP takes the user availability schedule and creates a study plan that helps them prepare for Assignments, Projects, or Exams.
-The program prioritizes certain tasks depending on their Due Date & Due Time.
-The calculated schedule is then imported to Google Calendars automatically upon task input/submission.
-The user may then refer to the Google calender at any given time.
+Cosmetic chess is a the similar to the chess you may know, but have some very cool changes!
+Cosmetic chess incorporated the rules of previously known standard chess with a few exciting twists and pieces.
+This newly modified game can be played with your friends online or in person

-## Client Usage
+## Usage

-1. Using a python IDE, Run `pip install -r requirements` to install pygame module
+1. Using a python IDE, Run `pip install pygame` to install pygame module

 2. Download all files present within the game file on github